Frequently Asked Questions

 How long will it take?
 The answer to this question is “it depends.”
 The length of therapy depends on many different factors—the kinds of issues you face, how long-standing they are, how much time you have in your life now to work on them.
 My goal is not to keep you in therapy for years at a time–rather, I support you in understanding the underlying issues leading to your current life challenges, and teach you the skills you need to be successful in addressing your particular issue.

 Is therapy confidential?
 In general, the law protects the confidentiality of all communications between a client and a licensed mental health professional.
 Before any information is disclosed to a third party, I must have your prior written consent.
 There are, however, several exceptions to confidentiality laws, including:

 - Suspected child abuse, dependent adult or elder abuse

 - If a client is threatening imminent bodily harm to self or others

 - If a court order mandates that therapy records be produced.

 Do you accept insurance?
-I accept insurance from a few providers, and I am a member of the Open Path Therapy Collective, which offers low fee therapy services to its members.
 Please check with me to see if I am contracted with your insurance company.
 If not, I can provide you with a master bill which you can submit to your insurance company for reimbursement.

 Some people choose not to use their health insurance for privacy purposes or because the service they are seeking is not covered by insurance.
 If this is the case, I am happy to discuss a fee-for-service plan with you.